Bice Osei Kuffour: Life and career

 In 2017, Obour and his siblings established the Christiana Addo Memorial Foundation to help the people in the Asante Akyem South constituency of the Ashanti Region.
 He became more involved in the activities of the constituency as Chiefs and several youth groups called on him to consider representing them as their Member of Parliament.

-In January 2021, he cut of his dreadlocks which he had grown for almost 20 years.
+In January 2021, he cut off his dreadlocks which he had grown for almost 20 years.
 The dreadlocks which were longer than waist length were removed because he was taking a break from music and needed a new look to rebrand himself.

+Political career

+Obour's political ambitions started in January 2020 when he publicly announced his bid for the parliamentary primaries of the New Patriotic Party(NPP).
+He contested to be choose as NPP candidate for the Asante Akim South constituency but was beaten by the incumbent MP for the constituency, Kwaku Asante Boateng.
+Obour received 32.86% (280 votes), while Mr. Boateng won with 61.27% (522 votes).

+In the 2024 NPP parliamentary primaries, incumbent MP Kwaku Asante Boateng secured victory again over the former president of MUSIGA.

 Managing Director at GhanaPost

 Bice Osei Kuffour (Obour) was appointed by the President of Ghana Nana Akufo-Addo on December 22, 2021, as the Acting Managing Director of GhanaPost.